anuroyv/anuroyv-portfolio/README.md

 # Portfolio
 # Government debt as a percent of its GDP
 This graph aims to manifest how different countries through their borrowing/debt assuming tendencies drive their GDP.
-This indirectly highlights their risk assuming capacity and debt tolerance.
+This indirectly highlights the risk assuming capacity and debt tolerance of these respective countries.
-Japan with 237% debt compared to its GDP ranks highest amongst all other countries.
+Japan with 237% debt compared to its GDP ranks highest amongst all other.
 <iframe src="https://data.oecd.org/chart/5Jxa" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/5Jxa" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2015</a></iframe>